NCAS-CMS/cfdm/docs/source/tutorial.rst

    Constructs:
    {'domainancillary1': <DomainAncillary: ncvar%b(1) >}

-..
-More generally, a construct name may be constructed by any of

-   * The value of the "standard_name" property, e.g. ``'air_temperature'``,
-   * The value of any property, preceded by the property name and an equals, e.g. ``'long_name=Air Temperature'``,
-   * The cell measure, preceded by "measure:", e.g. ``'measure:volume'``
-   * The cell method, preceded by "method:", e.g. ``'method:maximum'``
-   * The netCDF variable name, preceded by "ncvar%", e.g. ``'ncvar%tas'`` (see the :ref:`netCDF interface
-     <NetCDF-interface>`), and
-   * The netCDF dimension name, preceded by "ncdim%" e.g. ``'ncdim%z'`` (see the :ref:`netCDF interface <NetCDF-interface>`).

 Each construct has a `!name` method that, by default, returns the least ambiguous name (which varies according to the construct type);
 and an `!names` method that returns a list of names, any of which would select the construct.

-As a convienince feature, selection by construct name is also possible by providing names to a call of a `Constructs` instance itself, and this technique of selecting constucts by name will be used in the rest of this tutorial:
+As a further convienince, selection by construct name is also possible by providing names to a call of a `Constructs` instance itself, and this technique of selecting constucts by name will be used in the rest of this tutorial:

 .. code-block:: python
-   :caption: *Construct selection is possible with via the "select"
+   :caption: *Construct selection by name is possible with via the
-             method, or directly on the "Constructs" instance.*
+             "filter_by_name" method, or directly from the
+             "Constructs" instance.*

    >>> print(t.constructs.filter_by_name('latitude'))
    Constructs: